What is Trichomonas?

 - Need to frequently urinate, due to irritation inside the penis.

-Testing with Better2know is easy, fast and painless.
-It is one of the tests in our Comfort, Full and Platinum Screens, or it is available on its own.
+Testing with Better2Know is easy, fast and painless.
+It is one of the tests in our Comfort Screen, Full Screen and Platinum Screen, or it is available on its own.
 A sample of your urine is needed, please hold your urine for two hours before your appointment.
 Results are available one day after your sample is received in the laboratory.

 It is treated with antibiotics.
 You should not have unprotected sex until the treatment has finished and the symptoms have gone away.
 You should also have your sexual partners treated to avoid re-infecting each other.
 Your Better2Know doctor will be able to prescribe the right antibiotics for you, or you can take your results to your own doctor.